vedhavithyaseenivasan/CAR-MANAGEMENT-SYSTEM/README.md

 - `Loan(loan_no, cus_id, car_model, mon_loan)`

 ### Sample ER Diagram:
-> Refer to the project report for a detailed ER model.
+> Refer to the Report Folder which contains the documentation of a project for a detailed ER model.

 ---